- System Overview

 Nurse Call System Components and Features

-The 4000 series Annunciator indicates incoming calls from any initiation point in the system.
-Calls are identified by a solid (normal) or flashing (emergency) LED indicator and staff are alerted to a call by a pleasant tone.
+The 4400 series Annunciator indicates incoming calls from any initiation point in the system.
+Calls are identified by a solid (normal) or flashing (emergency) LED indicator light, and staff are alerted to a call by a pleasant tone.
 Emergency calls are easily distinguished from routine calls by the tone; from a slow, intermittent, rate to a more rapid rate.
-The Annunciator is constructed of rugged, anodized aluminum with standard features such as: HI-LO tone volume control; lamp test; easily changed designation strip; and from 10 to 300 indicator lamps.
-The 4000 series Annunciator is available surface, rack, or flush mount.
+The Annunciator is constructed of rugged, anodized aluminum with standard features such as: HI-LO tone volume control; lamp test; an easily changed room designation sheet; and from 8 to 48 room designators.
+The 4400 series Annunciator is available in a surface mount.

-Bedside stations with nurse call buttons are available in three standard designs.
+Bedside stations with call button activation are available in three standard designs.
 They will activate the normal call tone and associated lights.
 The B-111 has a single call cord jack, the B-122 has two call cord jacks, while the B- 113 has a push button on the plate.
-A call is placed by using the call cord, accidental removal of the cord, or (on the B-113) by pushing the “push for help” button.
+A call is placed by using the SW-110 call cord or removal of the cord in emergency situations, or (on the B-113) by pushing the “push for help” button.
 All stations have: LED indicator lights; call cancel buttons, silk screened lettering; screw terminal, wire connectors; and stainless steel, single gang face plates.
+Now all stations are available with an architecturally pleasing Ivory color or with our long-life stainless steel finish.

 Typically emergency stations are used in locations requiring immediate action.
 Each nurse call push button activates the emergency signal and causes all the associated indicator lights to flash.
 The E-101, E-103, & E-104 represent the typical design.
-The most popular, E-104-1, design features a nylon pull cord connected to a slide switch.
+The most popular, E-104-1, design now features an antimicrobial luminescent pull cord connected to a slide switch, easy to locate and germ free.
 A call is placed by simply pulling the cord.
 The E-103 features a push button with a mechanical drop flag indicator.
 A call is placed by pushing the button once and second to reset.
 The E-101 has a red thumb size push on/push off button.
 All stations have: silk screened lettering, stainless steel, single gang, face plates.
-In addition, on most models, screw terminal wiring connectors and LED indicator lights.
+In addition, on most models, screw terminal wiring connectors and LED indicator lights ensure long life and easy installation and service.

 The D-112 duty station is used to indicate the call systems status.
 The D-112 is typically utilized any place the staff needs to be alerted to a call.
 The duty station indicates a call by: a green (normal call) or a red (emergency call) LED indicator lamp and sounding a slow or fast intermittent tone.
 A tone volume control is located behind the face plate to prevent unauthorized adjustment.
 The D-112 is mounted on a stainless steel, single gang, face plate with silk screened lettering and screw terminal, wiring connectors.

 The S-112 staff station is used to indicate the status of the call system, like the D-112, and has an emergency pull cord, like the E-104.
-The staff station is employed in locations where staff congregate and may need emergency assistance.
+The staff station is employed in locations where staff congregates and may need to also request emergency assistance.

-The NC-102D offers both audible and visual notification.
+The NC-102D provides both steady and flashing audible and visual notification.
 The audible tones shall be sounded at all duty stations and at the Annunciator panel wherever a call is placed.
 The NC-102D offers 3 levels of Priority.

 - First Level - Highest priority, rapid flashing indicator & one beep per 1/2 second.